craftxbox/Autohost/README.md

 ## ⚠⚠⚠ BIG SCARY DISCLAIMER ⚠⚠⚠

 The source code is here to allow you to contribute to development and (perhaps) to learn.
 It's **NOT** for making unauthorised bots.
-Ask osk for permission before connecting to TETR.IO with anything other than the official client - and please don't make a request without properly thinking it through first.
+Ask osk for permission before connecting to TETR.IO with anything other than the official client.

-99.9% of players **don't** need to try running the code themselves.
+Also, don't make a request for a bot account without properly thinking it through first.
+Don't waste staff time please!

 **You will be banned from the game if you don't follow the rules.
 It's not my fault if that happens.**